stuffnting/gutenberg-block-examples/src/dynamic-inspector-query-terms/README.md

 - `isResolving`: a boolean.
 - `hasResolved`: a boolean.
 - `records`: an array of the fetched posts.

+### The `save` function

+Because the dynamic block is rendered on the front-end by the callback function in the PHP file, there is no need to save anything within the post.
+Therefore, the `save` function returns `null`.

 ### Front-end block wrapper